 Read somewhere it says “Love is in the air!!!
 Love does begin where our stomach needed food”.
 It’s not just any how food, but food that is made with all of your heart, soul and body pour out into it.
 That’s LOVE and not forgetting integrity, respect and kindness.
-You know it when your stomach beating louder than the congo drums and you smile when you see a baby smile that means your heart is pour out onto the baby.
+You know it when your stomach beating louder than the Congo drums and you smile when you see a baby smile that means your heart is pour out onto the baby.

 Got to write a note and pin onto my notice board Not to put too much liquid.
-Batter have to be right and smooth consistency.
+Batter has to be right and smooth consistency.
 Glad that my experimenting and creating didn’t go to the bin.
 The bin had been clear yesterday.
 Thanks to God it not wasted.
 Anyway, the outcome apart from baking for 2 hours had produce something for me to learn and to enjoy eating.
 Best of two good rather than none.

 The cake is delicious, moist and not too sweet and I love the shape on top.
-Even though, I do gives a couple gentle knock to release air bubble and smooth the top.
+Even though, I do give a couple gentle knock to release air bubble and smooth the top.
 Garnish with some pureed pear, sprinkles chocolate and shredded coconut for some bright colour.
 Let’s bake with love in the air!!!!

 250 g butter